OurMachinery/themachinery-books/tutorials/src/creation_graph/raymarch_output_node.md

 }

  ```

+## The compile block

+Finally we define the compile block.
+The compile block allows you to specify the compilation environment for the shader.
+This block **HAS** to be added in order for the shader to be compiled, the shader can still be included without this.
+There are two things you can do in this block:

+- Include additional shader files to be appended to this shader file.
+- Enable systems or configurations based on the shader conditional language or whether a system is active.

+The contexts defined in the `contexts` block define the compilation environment(s) for this shader.
+There will always be one ‘default’ instance of this shader compiled if no context is specified so context are optional.

- Finnaly we'll define the compile block, we only need of `viewer_system` to access camera related constants and render our result at `hdr-transparency` layer:
+We only need the `viewer_system` to access camera related constants and render our result at `hdr-transparency` layer:

  ```c
 compile : {
     configurations: {